 Faiai eleni is a Samoan fish bake made with fresh or tinned mackerel, taro leaves, sliced onions, spices and coconut milk which is baked in the oven until it's crispy on top.
-This filling meal is often served in a hollow coconut shell.
+It's usually served in a coconut shell.

 Fa’apapa is essentially a thick slab of sweet, fluffy coconut bread.
 You’ll find it in most Samoan households, and also on the breakfast table at your hotel or guest house.
 The simple fa’apapa recipe consists of flour, sugar, coconut flakes and coconut milk which is mixed into a dough and baked in the oven until golden.
 Fa’apapa is also used to make fa'ausi – the fancier version of fa’apapa which is generously doused in a sticky caramel and coconut sauce.

 You’ve probably eaten dumplings, and you might’ve also tried dumpling soup, but chances are they were filled with meat or veggies and came with a side of soy sauce.
-If you hadn’t already guessed, Samoans love their sweet treats, so it’s not surprising they have a sweet version of dumpling soup.
-That’s right, dense, doughy puka, or ‘dumplings’, drenched in a gooey soup-like sauce made from coconut cream and brown sugar.
+Samoans love their sweet treats, so it’s not surprising they have a sweet version of dumpling soup.
+That’s right, dense, doughy puka (dumplings), drenched in a gooey soup-like sauce made from coconut cream and brown sugar.

 Sapasui is the Samoan version of the popular Chinese dish, chop suey.
 This crowd-pleasing meal consists of vermicelli noodles fried with garlic, meat, veggies and soy sauce.
-The ingredients will vary from restaurant to restaurant, but it might also contain fiery slices of ginger and zesty lemon juice.
+The ingredients vary from restaurant to restaurant, but it often contains fiery slices of ginger and zesty lemon juice.

 6. Pani popo

-Pani popo, which means ‘coconut bun’ in Samoan, is Samoa’s national sweet treat.
-The buns are soaked in a sweet coconut and syrup sauce and then baked in the oven until they’re golden on top.
+Pani popo, which means ‘coconut bun’ in Samoan, is Samoa’s national sweet.
+The buns are soaked in a sweet coconut and syrup sauce and then baked in the oven until golden on top.
 Sweet, fluffy and versatile, this moreish treat is a great breakfast food, snack or accompaniment to a coffee.

 7. Keke pua’a

 Keke pua’a is a bao-type bun that means ‘pork cake’ in Samoan.
-These bitesize flavor bombs are usually filled with pork or other meats such as chicken or lamb, onions, garlic and herbs which are then steamed until the dough is puffy.
-You might also find fried keke pua’a.
+These bitesize flavour bombs are usually filled with pork or other meats such as chicken or lamb, onions, garlic and herbs which are fried or steamed until the dough is puffy.

 8. Koko alaisa

 We all have that one dish (usually from our childhood) that makes us feel like we’re getting a hug on the inside with every spoonful.
 Well, for many Samoans, that dish is koko alasia.
-The basic recipe consists of cooked rice mixed with coconut milk and chocolate powder from Samoan cacao (cacao grows abundantly on the islands), but there are many variations such as adding orange or lemon zest to balance the richness of the chocolate.
+The basic recipe consists of cooked rice mixed with coconut milk and chocolate powder from Samoan cacao (cacao grows abundantly on the islands), but there are many variations such as adding orange or lemon zest.
 Some like to eat koko alasia super thick, while others prefer a creamier consistency – both are delicious!